awsdocs/amazon-s3-developer-guide/doc_source/Introduction.md

 ### Buckets<a name="BasicsBucket"></a>

  A bucket is a container for objects stored in Amazon S3\.
 Every object is contained in a bucket\.
-For example, if the object named `photos/puppy.jpg` is stored in the `johnsmith` bucket, then it is addressable using the URL `http://johnsmith.s3.amazonaws.com/photos/puppy.jpg`\.
+For example, if the object named `photos/puppy.jpg` is stored in the `johnsmith` bucket in the US West \(Oregon\) Region, then it is addressable using the URL `https://johnsmith.s3.us-west-2.amazonaws.com/photos/puppy.jpg`\.

  Buckets serve several purposes:
 + They organize the Amazon S3 namespace at the highest level\.